Communication is the ideal way to prevent disputes. As neighbours you should be encouraged to talk to each about your concerns.

 Essentially they are the same.
-From the commencement of the New Owners Corporation Act of 2006, the terminology ‘Body Corporate’ was replaced with ‘Owners Corporation’.
+When the Owners Corporation Act of 2006, was introduced, ‘body corporate’ was replaced with ‘owners corporation’.

 Each building has its own process to follow on moving day.
-Please email firstname.lastname@example.org with your moving day(s) and time required and we will assist you with the infromation required in order to book your move in.
+Please email firstname.lastname@example.org with your moving day(s) and time required and we will assist you with the information required in order to book your move in.

-Please email email@example.com with your property address and we will send you all the information you need to book in your stacker induction.
+Please email email@example.com with your property address and we will send you the information you need to book in your stacker induction.